Basin

 for converting the initial state in terms of levels to an initial state in terms of storages used in the core.

-1.4.1.3 Interactive basin example
+1.4.1.3 Interactive Basin example

 The profile data is not detailed enough to create a full 3D picture of the basin.
 However, if we assume the profile data is for a stretch of canal of given length, the following plot shows a cross section of the basin.